sparkflows/sparkflows-docs/docs/configuration/https-self-signed-certificate.rst

    :align: center
    :width: 60%

-- Click on ``Details`` option to see deatail information of certificate.
+- Click on ``Details`` option to see detail information of certificate.

 .. figure:: ../_assets/configuration/certificatedetails.PNG
    :alt: certificate